 After nearly ten years in my home, my coat closet was a hard-working yet neglected space.
-It was filled to the brim with not only shoes and coats, but a variety of other things which had been tossed in over time.
+It was filled to the brim with shoes and coats and various other things tossed in over the years.
 It got to the point where you had to shield yourself when opening the door in case anything fell on you, then cross your fingers you would even be able to find anything in the pile.

-Finally, I decided enough was enough and it was time to refresh the space to be a door I want to open.
+Finally, I decided enough was enough, and it was time to refresh the space to be a door I wanted to open.

 Here’s the (embarrassing) before:

 So much randomness!
-Yes, there are coats and shoes, but also party supplies from 2010, an Uno game that had never been opened and a variety of other miscellaneous junk.
+Yes, there are coats and shoes, but also party supplies from 2010, an unopened Uno game, and various other miscellaneous junk.

 And here’s the after: